hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 --- abstract

-Performing algorithm transitions in DNSSEC signing is unfortunately challenging to get right in practice.
-This document weighs the correct, completely secure way of doing so against an alternate path that takes a zone through an insecure state but using a significantly simplified process.
+Performing DNSKEY algorithm transitions with DNSSEC signing is unfortunately challenging to get right in practice without decent tooling support.
+This document weighs the correct, completely secure way of rolling keys against an alternate, significantly simplified, method that takes a zone through an insecure state.

 --- middle

 # Introduction

-Performing algorithm transitions in DNSSEC {{RFC4033}} signing is unfortunately challenging to get right in practice.
-This document weighs the correct, completely secure way of doing so against an alternate path that takes a zone through an insecure state but using a significantly simplified process.
+Performing DNSKEY {{RFC4035}} algorithm transitions with DNSSEC
+{{RFC4033}} signing is unfortunately challenging to get right in practice without decent tooling support.
+This document weighs the correct, completely secure way of rolling keys against an alternate, significantly simplified, method that takes a zone through an insecure state.

-Section 4.1.4 of {{RFC6781}} describes the necessary steps required when a new signing key is published for a zone that is of a different algorithm than the currently published keys.
+Section 4.1.4 of {{RFC6781}} describes the necessary steps required when a new signing key is published for a zone that uses a different signing algorithm than the currently published keys.
 These are the steps that MUST be followed when zone owners wish to have uninterrupted DNSSEC protection for their zones.
-The steps in this document are designed to ensure that all DNSKEYs {{RFC4035}} and all DS {{RFC4509}} records are properly validatable by validating resolvers throughout the entire process.
+The steps in this document are designed to ensure that all DNSKEY records and all DS
+{{RFC4509}} records (and the rest of a zone records) are properly validatable by validating resolvers throughout the entire process.

-Unfortunately, there are a number of these steps that are difficult to accomplish either because they're tricky to get right timing-wise or because current software doesn't support them easily.
-For example, the second step in Section 4.1.4 of {{RFC6781}} requires that a new key be created, but not published, with the new algorithm (which we refer to as K_new).
-This step requires that K_new sign the zone, but only its signatures, but not K_new itself, be put into a published zone that is signed with the original key (K_old).
-Only after this has been published for a sufficient time length, based on the TTL, can the K_new be safely introduced and published into the zone.
+Unfortunately, there are a number of these steps that are challenging to accomplish either because the timing is tricky to get right or because current software doesn't support automating the process easily.
+For example, the second step in Section 4.1.4 of {{RFC6781}}
+requires that a new key with the new algorithm (which we refer to as K_new) be created, but not yet published.
+This step also requires that both the old key (K_old) and K_new sign and generate signatures for the zone, but with only the K_old key is published even though signatures from K_new are included.
+After this odd mix has been published for a sufficient time length, based on the TTL, can K_new be safely introduced and published into the zone as well.

-Similarly, after the new DS (DS_new) is published, K_old can be removed but while its (still valid) signatures continue to be published for another TTL.

-Although many DNSSEC signing solutions may automate these steps, making operator involvement unnecessary, many other tools do not support automated algorithm updates to support these steps, and their associated timing.
-Specifically, the requirement that certain RRSIGs be published without the corresponding DNSKEYs that created them will likely require operators to use a text editor on the contents of a signed zone, now introducing potential significant operator error.
+Although many DNSSEC signing solutions may automate the algorithm rollover steps (making operator involvement unnecessary), many other tools do not support automated algorithm updates.
+In these environments, the most challenging step is requiring that certain RRSIGs be published without the corresponding DNSKEYs that created them.
+This will likely require operators to use a text editor on the contents of a signed zone to carefully select zone records to extract before publication.
+This introduces potentially significant operator error(s).

-This document proposes an alternate, potentially more operationally robust but less secure approach to performing algorithm DNSKEY rollovers.
+This document proposes an alternate, potentially more operationally robust but less secure, approach to performing algorithm DNSKEY rollovers for use in these situations.

 ## Requirements notation